ionic-team/ionic-site/_posts/2014-03-06-what-is-cordova-phonegap.markdown

 At first, the differences between Cordova and PhoneGap were minimal.
 But Adobe always had plans to build out a proprietary set of services around the PhoneGap ecosystem, and has started to execute on that plan with PhoneGap Build.

-So, when you start a new hybrid app project, you can either decide to use Cordova proper, or enter into Adobe's ecosystem and use the PhoneGap distribution of Cordova
+So, when you start a new hybrid app project, you can either decide to use Cordova proper, or enter into Adobe's ecosystem and use the PhoneGap distribution of Cordova.

 Note: Ionic uses Cordova proper at the core, we do not use PhoneGap at all (though it can be used just fine).